balamuruganj/aks-eShop-demo/README.md

 Please refer the wiki section for the deployment.

-To apply the HPA, please run the below in yourAKS console.
+(Once you finished the deployment), to apply the HPA, please run the below in yourAKS console.

 Edit the deployment of eshop-webspa and eshop-catalog-api and assign the following in the resource section.